 Working from home?
 Virtual desk?
 We’ve realized it also means working on your boat at your house but your boat’s in LA.
 The final pre-Mexico punch list includes time on the sewing machine.
 Recall last month leaving the Golden Gate, the Pacific ripped away our Lifesling bag.
 Too stubborn to spend $100 for another bag that will just degrade in the sun, we watched the Sailrite how-to video.
 Came out pretty good.
-At least making it custom allowed for a better attachment technique.
-It will now be secured over a stern lifeline.

 The forward V-berth has a nice foam mattress but it’s been a total pain to try making it up with normal bedsheets.
 Step one is a set of proper cushion covers.
 The co-owner had earmarked a roll of upholstery fabric for giveaway.
 It was the perfect amount!